crusoe112/VmfExperimental/README.md

 ## Building and installing experimental module packages
 VMF is built using CMake

 Building the Experimental repository also requires an installed instance of VMF.
-It may be installed in a public location like `/usr/local/vmf` or in the default location within a VMF source tree like `/home/userdir/VaderModularFuzzer/build/vmf_install`.
+It must be installed in the default location within a VMF source tree, like
+`/home/userdir/VaderModularFuzzer/build/vmf_install`.
 Specify the full path to the VMF install using `-DVMF_INSTALL=/path/to/VMF`.